-The PTZ630 has 3 alarm inputs.
-Note that there are no alarm outputs on this model.
+The PTZ645 has 3 alarms, two inputs and one output.
 You will need to decide how many alarm channels will be utilised.
 For each alarm channel you will need a pair of cable connections and it is recommended that a CAT5 twisted pair be utilised.
-Connect one core to the selected input alarm channel and the other to the ground (common) connection.
-The ground is a common connection for all three alarm channels.
+Connect one core to the selected input alarm channel and the other to the appropriate ground (common) connection.